Automattic/Custom-Javascript-Editor/readme.txt

 Enqueue any bundled JavaScript libraries on the frontend for use.
 Register your own with the 'cje_available_scripts' filter.

 == Changelog ==

+= 1.3 (Dec, 2013 ) =
+* PHP 5.4 Strict Standards compatibility
+* Compatibility with other plugins that include a <textarea> on the page, previously this may have caused JSLint not to operate.

 = 1.1 (Nov.
 19, 2012) =
 * The editor has a syntax highlighter with configurable themes.